Skip to footer content

 byte[] pdfData = GetPdfFromDatabase(documentId);

-var PDF = PdfDocument.FromBytes(pdfData);
+var pdf = PdfDocument.FromBytes(pdfData);

-// Set response headers for inline display
+// Set response headers for inline browser display

 $"inline; filename=document_{documentId}.pdf");

-Response.Headers.Add("Content-Length", pdfData.Length.ToString());
+Response.Headers.Append("Content-Length", pdfData.Length.ToString());

 return File(pdfData, "application/pdf");

-What Are the Next Steps?
+What Are Your Next Steps?

 Frequently Asked Questions